christellepd/movie-recommender/README.md

 ### :closed_lock_with_key: License
 :copyright: Samuel McGuire, Malte Bonart\
 \
-This material used in this repository is from _**Spiced Academy**_, licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The material used in this repository is from _**Spiced Academy**_, licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 It is a derivative of [https://www.academis.eu/posts/games_EN/textadventure.md](academis.eu/posts/spiele_DE/textadventure.md) by Dr. Kristian Rother, used under CC-BY-SA 4.0.\

 All data has been used only for educational purposes.